+CROMWELL FUNDS

-CROMWELL FUNDS INDIVIDUAL RETIREMENT ACCOUNT (IRA) TRANSFER OF ASSETS / DIRECT ROLLOVER FORM
+INHERITED IRA TRANSFER OF ASSETS FORM / DIRECT ROLLOVER FORM

-Use this form to request an IRA transfer of assets or a direct rollover (excluding qualified rollover contributions (conversions) to a Roth IRA) from an existing retirement plan account to your IRA at Cromwell Funds.
+Use this form to request an inherited IRA trustee-to-trustee transfer of assets or a direct rollover from an existing retirement plan account you hold as the beneficiary of a deceased participant to your Inherited IRA at Cromwell Funds.
 Based on your instructions, BNY Mellon Investment Servicing Trust Company will initiate the transfer or rollover for you.
-If you reached or passed the age Required Minimum Distributions begin (age 70 1⁄2 if you were born on or prior to June 30, 1949 and age 72 if you were born on or after July 1, 1949), you are responsible for distributing any required minimum distribution amounts from your current retirement plan account (excluding Roth IRAs) in advance of the transfer or rollover.
 Incomplete information will result in delays in processing your request.
 If you need assistance completing this form, please contact Shareholder Services at 1-855-625-7333.